ManuSureshh/K8sAdministrator/04. Controllers in Kubernetes/01. Replication Controller/why did we stop using RC?.md

-- `ReplicationControllers (RC)` do not support rolling updates, rollbacks, or easy management of application versions.
-Therefore we have a `Deployments`.
+- `ReplicationControllers (RC)` Do not support rolling updates, rollbacks, or easy management of application versions.
+Therefore, we use `Deployments`.
-- `ReplicationControllers (RC)` Lacks management of pod replicas.
-Therefore we have `ReplicaSets`.
+- `ReplicationControllers (RC)` Lack advanced management of pod replicas.
+Therefore, we use `ReplicaSets`.
-- `ReplicationControllers (RC)` cannot be used with Deployments.